Libriax

 Goals and UX

-I designed the goal system to feel like guidance rather than pressure.
-The aim was to make progress legible and adjustable, with a UI that supports motivation without punishing missed days.
+The goal system was designed to make progress legible and adjustable, with a UI that supports motivation without punishing missed days.
 This meant iterating heavily on small UX details that affect whether people actually return.

 Goals